Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, college football picks on Tuesday, Dec.
-30
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFP picks on Wednesday, Dec.
+31

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-There's no 'Thursday Night Football' contest to look forward to in Week 18, but there are mid-week College Football Playoff quarterfinals to look forward to at the best DFS apps.
-The first takes place on Wednesday night, with the following three on New Year's Day.
-With the latest Betr Picks promo code CBSSPORTS, you can make prop bets on the CFP action, any other college football bowl matchups such as the Music City Bowl or Alamo Bowl on Tuesday, or you can look ahead to the final Sunday of the NFL regular season with player props.
+New Year's Eve is always a reason to celebrate, and the arrival of the College Football Playoff quarterfinals is even more of a reason to commemorate the occasion as Ohio State and Miami play at 7:30 p.m.
+ET.
+Many of the best DFS apps offer player props on the games, in addition to those in other sports like the NFL, NBA, NHL and college basketball.
+With the latest Betr Picks promo code CBSSPORTS, you can predict what happens in the CFP, as well as make NFL player prop bets on the upcoming slate of games, which have two on Saturday and the remaining 14 on Sunday.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.